-If this test is negative for Zika virus, does it mean that I do not have a Zika virus infection?
+If this test is negative, does it mean that I do not have Zika virus infection?

 A negative test result means that virus was not found in your sample.
 For Zika virus, a negative test result for a sample collected while a person has symptoms usually means that Zika virus did not cause your recent illness.